All Episodes

 Everything is backed up on this.

-Anyway, the Fox News Channel is going to air an edited version of it over the weekend, twice on Saturday and twice on Sunday.
+Anyway, the Fox News channel is going to air an edited version of it over the weekend, twice on Saturday and twice on Sunday.

-I got another copy of the DVD, just came in over the transfer today in the mail.
+It just came in over the transom today in the mail.

-I gave it to Snerdley.
+I gave it to Snurdley.

-So you you've got to watch this thing.
+So you've got to watch this thing.

-Stick with this, is it doesn't take long uh to permeate the a lot of people don't want to believe this stuff.
+A lot of people don't want to believe this stuff.

-They're they're not anywhere near doing that.
+They're not anywhere near doing that.

 And so you don't want to think about it.